ASlated/gosui/README.md

 For each input device in the game, you must first create it using the instructions provided individually.
 Next, each device must call `update` and `draw` in your window's `update` and `draw` methods.

+### Button

+The button is the easiest and most basic input device in Gosui.
+Buttons are created with `Button.new()`
+The arguments are
+- window - The current game window.
+- x, y - The x and y coordinates of the button.
+- z - The layer on which the button is displayed.
+- callback - The method called when the button is pressed.
+Syntax `self.method(:[METHOD_NAME])`
+- width, height - The width and height of the button.
+- label - The text displayed on the button.
+- font_size - The font size of the label.
+Default is 20.
+- down_color, up_color - The `Gosu::Color` of the button when the button is pressed down or up respectively.
+- text_color - The `Gosu::Color` of the text.

 ### Slider

 The slider is an important piece of functionality in Gosui.
 To create one, use